How Long Does it Take to Get a Green Card?

 How Long Does it Take to Get a Green Card After Applying

-In fact, the right immigration lawyer can help you ascertain how long does it take to get a green card after applying.
-Usually, if your application and documentation have been properly filed, the USCIS will initially send a Form I-797C, Notice of Action, by mail around 2-3 weeks after filing.
+Usually, if your application and documentation have been properly filed with the government, the USCIS will initially send a Form I-797C, Notice of Action, by mail around 2-3 weeks after filing.
 This confirms that you’re an official applicant and begins the I-485 timeline, which includes the following benchmarks:

 - Approximately 5 TO 8 weeks after filing: you receive an appointment notice with the date, time, and location of your biometrics appointment for collecting fingerprints, photograph, and signature.